 “I have never had one case where the only issue is financial control, it is always part of a greater pattern of family violence,” says Rebecca Bunney, principal at Cullen Macleod Lawyers.
 “It usually occurs with repeated derogatory taunts, psychological abuse and social control, so the economic abuse is usually part of a package of family violence.”

-A lack of financial literacy among women, and time spent being the primary carer of children are often cited as reasons why more women suffer from economic abuse than men.
+A lack of financial literacy and time spent being the primary carer of children are often cited as reasons why more women claim to suffer from economic abuse than men.

 “I think a lack of financial literacy is a bit too simplistic.
 I have clients who are professionals, so architects and physiotherapists among others, and these are intelligent, educated women,” Bunney says.
 “More often financial abuse seems to occur when the woman in a relationship takes a career break or isn’t working, and finds herself without financial power.”